Swedenborg's visions and Kant's remarks

 The second episode

 «On Monday evening a messenger arrived at Gottenburg, who was despatched by the Board of Trade during the time of the fire.
 In the letters brought by him, the fire was described precisely in the manner stated by Swedenborg.
 On Tuesday morning the Royal Courier arrived at the Governor's with the melancholy intelligence of the fire, of the loss which it had occasioned, and of the houses it had damaged and ruined, not in the least differing from that which Swedenborg had given at the very time when it happened; for the fire was extinguished at eight o'clock.
 What can be brought forward against the authenticity of this occurrence (the conflagration in Stockholm)?
-My friend who wrote this to me has examined all, not only in Stockholm, but also, about two months ago, in Gottenburg, where he is well acquainted with the most respectable houses, and where he could obtain the most authentic and complete information, for as only a very short time has elapsed since 1759, most of the inhabitants are still alive who were eye-witnesses of this occurrence».
+My friend who wrote this to me has examined all, not only in Stockholm, but also, about two months ago, in Gottenburg, where he is well acquainted with the most respectable houses, and where he could obtain the most authentic and complete information, for as only a very short time has elapsed since 1756, most of the inhabitants are still alive who were eye-witnesses of this occurrence».
+Actually the Stockholm fire occurred in 1759 (as Kant himself correctly reported in Dreams of a Spirit-Seer).
+These inaccuracies are symptomatic of the relatively little importance attributed to the precision and correctness of information: a deficiency that constituted a peculiar character of the mentality of an era in which it was still very difficult (if not impossible) to exhaustively verify the reality of the facts that were reported orally or in writing.
 Incidentally, the distance between Stockholm and Gothenburg is over 400 km.

 The third episode